berndkuennen/lint_trilogy/Readme.md

 Use the example files in [yaml/](yaml/) to deploy Lint Trilogy to OCP/OKD.

+### The tiangolo/uwsgi-nginx-flask image and OpenShift
+The base image needs to run as root user which OCP/OKD deny by default.
+Thus it needs some tricks to bypass this.
+The [Readme](tiangolo/Readme.md) in the tiangolo subfolder shows you what your options are.
+Accompanying you'll find some example deployment yaml files.

 ----

 Read more about the functionality of the several modules in the following